GregorR/upfs/README.md

 The Up Filesystem is a simple union-like filesystem used to add Unix permissions and ownership to files stored in a non-Unix filesystem.
 Think of it as a modern(ish) version of umsdos.
+The goal of UpFS is to allow partitions shared by Unix (presumably Linux) and Windows to be useful to both operating systems, reducing the usual issues of splitting limited disk space into separate partitions.

+For instance, the author of UpFS uses it on a dual-boot tablet PC, in which Linux's /home and Windows's D: are mounted to the same shared FAT32 space.
+Linux's / is an unshared (small) partition, while user files can be shared.

-UpFS expects a permissions directory and a store directory.
+UpFS expects a permissions directory, typically on a standard Unix filesystem, and a store directory, typically on FAT32.
 The permissions of the files in the store directory are ignored: Only its file and directory contents are important.
 For each file in the store directory, if an identically-named file exists in the permissions directory, the owner, mode and type reflect the permissions version; for regular files, the size and content reflect the store version.
 If no identically-named file exists in the permissions directory, the file's permissions reflect those of the store directory, until "claimed" by being opened for writing, at which point the opening user owns the file with standard (umasked) permissions.

 The purpose of UpFS is to share a storage drive using, e.g. FAT32, but give it Unix permissions.
 Storing i-nodes for empty files doesn't take much space, so